syncfusion-content/windowsforms-docs/WindowsForms/Ribbon/Appearance.md

 ---
 layout: post
-title: Appearance | WindowsForms | Syncfusion
+title: Appearance in Windows Forms Ribbon control | Syncfusion
-description: This topic showcases various visual styles and the customizations available in Syncfusion Windows Forms RibbonControlAdv.
+description: Learn about Appearance support in Syncfusion Windows Forms Ribbon (RibbonControlAdv) control and more details.
 platform: WindowsForms
 control: RibbonControlAdv
 documentation: ug
 ---

-# Appearance in Windows Forms Ribbon
+# Appearance in Windows Forms Ribbon (RibbonControlAdv)

 The Ribbon control ships with several built-in themes such as Office2007, Office2010, Office2013, TouchStyle and Office2016.
 All these themes can be applied with the ribbon property `RibbonStyle`.